 The Russian Thistle is an invader brought to the United States about 1873 by Ukrainian immigrants to South Dakota.
 It was accidentally introduced as a contaminant in flax seeds and quickly spread throughout the west.
 Although it is generally not beneficial to livestock, it was credited for saving cattle during the Great Depression.
 It is the inspiration behind the great cowboy song, Tumbling Tumbleweeds, which you can hear by clicking this link!

-The Western Ragweed is flowering and will soon release billions of pollen spores into the air, peaking around Labor Day.
+The Western Ragweed is flowering and will releases billions of pollen spores into the air.
 This is one of the major banes of 10 to 20 percent of the population that sufferers from allergies.
 This plant is native to North America, and we in turn have shared it with the rest of the world!
 It is now naturalized in parts of Europe, Asia, Australia, and South America.

 Hairy Golden Aster thrives in the foothills and mountains, as well as vacant lots, farmyards and along roadsides.
 It also thrives in Lambert Park!
 It needs little water and can bloom for three or four months!
 To add to its allure, it also has a marvelous spicy-sharp aroma!